codeforequity-at/botium-crawler/README.md

 By default the crawler is going to start with `['hello', 'help']` entry points, if the chatbot has no auto welcome message(s).
-If the chatbot has auto welcome messages, than these messages is going to be taken as entry points, if the user do not specify this parameter.
+If the chatbot has auto welcome messages, than these welcome messages are going to be taken as entry points, if the user do not specify others in this parameter.
 (see `--numberOfWelcomeMessages` parameter)

     $ botium-crawler-cli crawler-run --config ./botium.json --entryPoints 'Good Morning' 'Next conversation'